View Document Text

 from, those Accounts.
 When clients engage ODIJ to provide services to Held-Away Accounts,

-clients must grant authorization to ODIJ to access those Accounts through a platform
+they must grant authorization to ODIJ to access those Accounts through a platform maintained

-maintained by a third-party service provider for the purpose of reviewing Accounts and
+by a third-party service provider for the purpose of reviewing Accounts, allocating investments,

 No Investment Management Advice without Agreement